stable-packages/store/README.md

 For `Symbol`, remember to use `Symbol.for()` instead of `Symbol()`.
 The latter doesn't work for this purpose.

+It is recommended to use a function to create the default value.
+This way, you can easily reset your store during testing.

 When you bundle your library, remember to exclude this library or else that really defeat the purpose.